Make Indian Corn Thanksgiving favors with this step by step tutorial. Stamp the tags with words of Thanksgiving or guests' names for place cards!

 - Stamp words of Thanksgiving on each kraft tag: thankful, bounty, gratitude, etc. If you are using these for place cards, stamp your guests' name on the tags.
 Tie the tag on and trim any excess twine.

 I really love the colors, the simplicity and you know how much I love stamped kraft tags.
-I can't wait to surprise our family with these Indian Corn Thanksgiving Favors!
+I can’t wait to surprise our family with these Indian Corn Thanksgiving gifts!

 You're bringing them with you?
 Jumping up and down, hand over mouth making Indian sounds - woo woo woo!!!
 Turning cartwheels in the living room.
 Then silently walking to get a cup of tea with a smile on my face.